-The Rev. Martin Luther King Jr. affected generations of Americans with his struggle for civil rights.
+The Rev. Martin Luther King Jr. impacted generations of Americans with his eloquent, nonviolent and unyielding demand for equality.
 It’s no surprise that many of us have memories of MLK, whether we were lucky enough to interact with him personally or simply admired his work from afar.
-Below are the memories and impressions a few luminaries have of the great civil rights leader.
+Below are the memories and impressions a few luminaries had of the great civil rights leader.
 What are your MLK memories?
-Share them in the comment section below.

-“We can move in that direction as a country, in greater polarization - black people amongst blacks, and white amongst whites, filled with hatred toward one another.
-Or we can make an effort, as Martin Luther King did, to understand and to comprehend, and replace that violence, that stain of bloodshed that has spread across our land, with an effort to understand, compassion and love....
-What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence and lawlessness, but is love and wisdom, and compassion toward one another, and a feeling of justice toward those who still suffer within our country, whether they be white or whether they be black.”
+“We can move in that direction as a country, in greater polarization—Black people amongst Blacks, and White amongst Whites, filled with hatred toward one another.
+Or we can make an effort, as Martin Luther King did, to understand and to comprehend, and replace that violence, that stain of bloodshed that has spread across our land, with an effort to understand, compassion and love….
+What we need in the United States is not division; what we need in the United States is not hatred; what we need in the United States is not violence and lawlessness, but is love and wisdom, and compassion toward one another, and a feeling of justice toward those who still suffer within our country, whether they be White or whether they be Black.”Robert F. Kennedy, American presidential candidate murdered months after Dr. King